-- (a) new suppliers with contract values over €50,000; - (b) construction and development contractors with contract values over €50,000; and - (c) politically-exposed persons.
+- (a) new suppliers with contract values over €250,000 for its EU Operations and US\$350,000 for its US Operations; - (b) construction and development contractors with contract values over €250,000 for its EU Operations and US\$350,000 for its US Operations; and - (c) politically-exposed persons.

-As part of this due diligence, the URW Group evaluates any violations with respect to corruption, human trafficking and modern slavery and any red flags identified are escalated with the Compliance department.
+As part of this due diligence, the URW Group evaluates any violations with respect to corruption, human trafficking, and modern slavery.
+Any red flags identified are escalated with the Compliance department.